-The preferred way of configuring the physical routing is via the instance mapping file.
+The preferred way of configuring the physical routing is via an instance mapping file.

-The instance mapping file is a simple XML file that has to be located either on a local hard drive or a network drive.
-When using MSMQ as the transport, NServiceBus will automatically look for an
+The instance mapping file is a simple XML file that must be located either on a local hard drive or a network drive.
+When using MSMQ as the transport, NServiceBus automatically looks for an

 instance-mapping. file in

 AppDomain.BaseDirectory.
 In this case specify the path using the

 <endpoints> <endpoint name="Sales"> <instance machine="VM-1"/> </endpoint> <endpoint name="Shipping"> <instance machine="VM-2"/> </endpoint> <endpoint name="Billing"> <instance machine="VM-3"/> </endpoint> </endpoints>